ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 If SECUR=RACROUTE or SECUR=(RACROUTE,RACF) is specified in the VIRTCT, and if the security manager reports that it supports lower-case characters in passwords, then VIRTEL will pass all passwords to the security manager in mixed case as entered by the user.
 Otherwise VIRTEL will translate all passwords to upper case before passing them to the security manager.
-Message VIR0861I at startup indicates that VIRTEL will use mixed-case passwords.
+Message VIR0861I at integration indicates that VIRTEL will use mixed-case passwords.

 .. index::
    pair: Username retrieval; Virtel Web Access Security